jimhigson/oboe.js/writing/main/4a_Application_and_Reflection.md

 be used to infer type.
 Can't be used with a general-purpose JSON writer tool, nor any JSON writer tool that reads from common objects.

-Relationship between type of a node and its purpose in the document.
-Purpose is often obvious from a combination of URL and type so can disregard the place in the document.
-This structure may be carefully designed but ultimately a looser interpretation of the structure can be safer.

 #css4